protomaps/docs/basemaps/downloads.md

 A mirror in the AWS `us-west-2` is available on [Source Cooperative (beta)](https://beta.source.coop) at the [protomaps/openstreetmap](https://beta.source.coop/repositories/protomaps/openstreetmap/) repository.
 This mirrors the most recent daily build only.

+### Build History

+The daily builds bucket retains:

+* All builds for the past week.
+* Weekly monday builds for the past month.
+* The latest build for each version (major + minor + patch) beyond that.

 ## Partial Downloads

 To download a cutout of a specific region, rather than the entire world map, see the CLI's [extract command](/pmtiles/cli#extract).